GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-agora.md

 }
 ```

 There’s more functionality you can implement, but this is all you need to have fully functional video calls in your application.
-Congratulations!
+Congratulations.

 ## Summary